 - Ms Clare Viney, Chief Executive Officer, The Careers Research and Advisory Centre

 - Dr Nicola Watchman-Smith, Deputy Director Student Learning, Teesside University

 - Professor Philip Wilson, Chief Executive of Conde Nast College

-- Dr Steve Wright, Director of Higher Education, Nelson and Colne College
+- Dr Steve Wright, Director of Academic Standards, Nelson and Colne College

 *The Committee is chaired by a member independent of the QAA Board for applications for degree awarding powers and university title from providers in Scotland, Wales and Northern Ireland and from providers in England under the Department for Education 2004 and 2015 criteria.